 This study provides a sound estimation of the economic losses due to the runway closure at the NAIA in August 2018.
 Using the dynamic inoperability input-output model, the total effect is broken down into each sector, giving policymakers information on which sectors were heavily affected as a result of the incident.
 Based on reports, XiamenAir was only fined PhP 72 million, while the economic losses amounted to PhP 2.27 billion.
 Ergo, the amount fined does not even account to 1% of the total losses estimated.
 This could provide insights on how to formulate sanctions and penalties such incidences.
 Penalties and fines can be redistributed to actors such as other airlines who needed to provide food to their stranded passengers, stranded passengers who needed to make arrangements to the place they are travelling to among others, hotels and businesses that lost opportunities resulting from cancelled flights.
-More stringent policies such as stricter reinforcement of the Bill of Passenger Rights will result to more efficient measures in responding both on the side of the airline management and airport authorities.
-In addition, government should realize that too much dependence on NAIA as the main gateway to the Philippines pose serious risks to the economy.
-Other airports should be developed in order to serve more night flights and bigger aircrafts to reduce dependence and over congestion at NAIA.
+More stringent policies such as stricter reinforcement of the Bill of Passenger Rights will result in more efficient measures on responding both on the side of the airline management and airport authorities.
+In addition, it should be realized how too much dependence on NAIA as the main gateway to the Philippines poses serious risks to the economy.
+It may be time to revisit how other airports should be developed in order to serve more night flights and bigger aircrafts to reduce dependence and over congestion at NAIA.